CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/update-price-lists.md

 ## Editing the Document

 When editing a document, we have the option to delete specific rows.
-To do this, simply select the row(s) you wish to remove and click the "Delete Positions" button.
+To do this, simply select the row(s) you wish to remove and click the "Delete" button.
 Multiple rows can be deleted simultaneously.

     ![Edit Doc](./media/edit-doc.jpg)